indago-lab/indago-lab.github.io/content/posts/seminar_2025-1/index.md

 featuredImage: "indago_code.jpg"
 ---

-We invite researchers and students to attend the seminar that will be held on Wednesday December 10th at 12:00 in Computational engineering laboratory (room L-10).
+We invite all researchers and students to attend our upcoming seminar on Wednesday, December 10th, at 12:00 in the Computational Engineering Laboratory (Room L-10).

-Topics to be presented:
-- **Developer and user perspective on Indago**
-- **Benchmarking optimization**
+Presentations will include:
+- Indago: A Developer and User Perspective
+- Benchmarking Optimization Methods

+We look forward to your participation!